-The authority will only licence new private hire vehicles from 1st January 2030 where they emit- zero emissions.
+The authority aspires to only licence new private hire vehicles from 1st January 2030 where they emit no harmful emissions from the tailpipe.

 The authority aspires to only permit replacement applications for existing licence holders from 1st January 2030 and renewal applications from 00:01 hours on 1st January 2030, where the vehicle subject to the application emits zero emissions.